 In Bedfordshire, whilst the role is largely ceremonial now, keeping the close links with our Judiciary and Police forces remains pivotal for the High Sheriff of today, ensuring that they have both the support and respect of the communities that they serve and protect within our county.
 Another key responsibility for the High Sheriff is to serve the county and the many families and groups that live within it and they play an increasingly active role in promoting a wide range of voluntary work within their communities, together with encouraging and participating in projects designed to reduce crime.
-By reaching out to people, the High Sheriff is able to leverage public institutions and local charities to help deliver against the pressing concerns and issues of the day.
-They can also act as a’ force multiplier’ helping to harness and spread the knowledge and power that drives the vibrant voluntary sector in this county.
-As the High Sheriff is both independent and non-political they are very well placed to bring together a wide range of people within the community they serve to work for the common good.

 In addition, the High Sheriff is also there to recognise and promote the many community spirited acts undertaken by individuals to serve the wider good.
 The High Sheriff gives their own personal awards, not only to those high-profile successes but also recognising the daily achievements and sacrifices of individuals who are often unsung heroes within small voluntary groups who have made an outstanding contribution in some way.
 Other duties include attendance at Royal visits in the county and support for Her Majesties High Court judges when on circuit.
-Encouraging loyalty to the Crown and supporting the judiciary remains a central element of the role, as does giving support to the police, emergency service, probation and prison and to others involved in crime prevention.

 The High Sheriff has a legal duty to appoint an Under Sheriff at the start of his or her year, usually a local solicitor.
 Often the Under Sheriff will have held the post for several years, a continuity which High Sheriffs find extremely helpful.
 Today the role is largely concerned with helping the High Sheriff at ceremonial occasions as well as assisting with other legal matters such as those relating to parliamentary elections.
 The Under Sheriff’s support and time is most generously and freely given.